 If there is full trust, do you believe one should still be required to disclose information?
 Do you believe it is important to tell your mate everything?

 What do you do when you love your privacy, but you love your partner more?
-Do you give it up
+Do you give

 One of our readers is a little upset with her man after he introduced her as a friend to someone.
 They have not been dating that long and there actually has not been a talk of exclusivity.
 So why would she get mad at the friend title?
 I will give you one little guess.
 Here’s a hint: It starts with s and ends in expectations.
 Sexpectations!